onemoonsci/nmrfxprocessordocs/pages/04.structure/01.basics/01.intro/docs.md

 :  If true, include hydrogens in non-bond contacts.

-### <a id="forcetermslink">Force Terms</a>
+### <a id="forcelink">Force Terms</a>

 The force terms apply during the calculation of energy values and gradients of the energy during commands such as [gen](#genlink).
-Generally, if a force term has a value < 0.0, then that componnet will not be included.
+Generally, if a force term has a value < 0.0, then that component will not be included.

 bondWt
 :  The weight for distance restraints that involve bonds (for example, to close ribose rings).